MicrosoftDocs/learn/learn-pr/wwl-data-ai/work-form-recognizer/includes/8-exercise-extract-data-from-custom-forms.md

-In this exercise, you will use the Form Recognizer service to train and test a custom model using the Python or .NET SDK.
+In this exercise, you will use the Azure Document Intelligence service to train and test a custom model using the Python or .NET SDK.

 > [!NOTE]
 >To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.com/free](https://azure.com/free?azure-portal=true).